kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 Since both of the file names (`parameters.yml` and `parameters_globals.yml`) match the config pattern for parameters, the `OmegaConfigLoader` will load the files and resolve the placeholders correctly.

 ### Custom template resolvers
 `Omegaconf` provides functionality to [register custom resolvers](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#resolvers) for templated values.
-You can leverage this functionality within Kedro by extending the [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) class.
+You can use these custom resolves within Kedro by extending the [`OmegaConfigLoader`](/kedro.config.OmegaConfigLoader) class.
-The example below showcases how you could do this:
+The example below illustrates this:

 ```python
 from kedro.config import OmegaConfigLoader